 End Sub

-The Fakes API implements three of the four stubs for us, so we still need an implementation for ILogger
+The Fakes API implements three of the four stubs for us, so we still need an implementation for ILogger, but now the method remains fully testable even with direct MsgBox, Now and Rnd calls:

 Public Sub TestMe(ILogger Logger)